curif/cumulus-tv-m3u8-loader/README.md

   * `m3u-url-endchar` some providers add extra information to stream url.
   * `genres-map`: dictionary that map the genres in the `group-title` EXTINF tag to a genre that android TV can understand.
 Please see http://developer.android.com/reference/android/media/tv/TvContract.Programs.Genres.html for a genres list.
   * `genres-map-by-name`: assign a genre based on name substring, Example: {"GREAT": "MOVIES"}, assign the "MOVIES" genre to a channel named "the great channel".
-  * `filters`: lists that filters the source EXTINF data.
-Only the data that cumpliments the list will be processed.
+  * `filters`: filters by the source EXTINF channel information tags.
     * `lang`: language list.
 For example ["spanish"] will exclude others languages than spanish.
     * `country`: country list.
     * `group`: filter the `group-title` tag.
 For example a list `["movie", "news", "documentary"]` will exclude "adult" content.